 Youth participatory action research (YPAR) is an opportunity for young people, whose power is often underestimated or disregarded, to study social problems that impact themselves and organize for systematic, institutional and cultural change.
 This project connects these research principles and frameworks to legal scholarship and advocacy, called legal youth participatory action research (LYPAR).

-What Participating Girls Will Do
+What Participating Girls Are Doing

 - Lead presentations about their research and recommendations and participate in opportunities for advocacy.